melontini/andromeda-wiki/docs/misc/README.md

 }
 ```

-This also replaces the tooltip in the config with the translatable key of `andromeda.config.tooltip.manager.my_cool_mod`.
-So, be sure to add the correct translation key to tell people why they can't edit this feature.
+This will also replace the tooltip in the config with the translatable key of `andromeda.config.tooltip.manager.my_cool_mod`.
+So, be sure to add the correct translation key to tell people why they can't edit those feature.

 :::